“As we say in church, I look back on a job well done.” — LaVern Baker

 Listen to her DOMINATE.

 Baker didn’t really have hits after that but she continued working, often mentoring younger singers coming up, promoting them, helping them.
-She toured Vietnam with the USO and then landed in the Philippines where she worked at a military base night club, not just performing, but booking the acts, basically running the place.
+She toured Vietnam with the USO and landed in the Philippines where she worked at a military base night club, not just performing, but booking the acts, basically running the place.
 She gave opportunities to young artists.
 She picked out talent and nurtured them.

 “LaVern Baker looked out for us.” — Renée Minus White of the Chantels